axhixh/axhixh.github.com/_src/src/pages/keycaps.md

 If you want to 3D print these at 3D print service, you can use the STL files available at https://github.com/AlaaSaadAbdo/DES-spru Remember, the Choc version have MX spacing.
+You can also get print service ready files at https://github.com/grassfedreeve/PseudoMakeMeKeyCapProfiles/tree/master/STLS

 ## [wrk. series from worklouder](https://worklouder.cc/keycaps/)
 This is a whole series of black keycaps.
 These Choc v1 keycaps have MX spacing so are